Civil Procedure

 Grading

-Your final grade for the term will be based on two interim quizzes (10% each) and a final exam (80%):
+Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

 • The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
-You will take the final exam at the Law School during the Fall Term exam period (Dec.
-2-9; date & time TBA).
+You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).

 Attendance